-Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete.
+Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete it.
 Students receive 2 points for a correct answer, 0 points for an answer left blank, and -1 point for an incorrect response.

-The CCQE is always offered at tournament sites for the International History Bee and Bowl’s Canadian regional tournaments, a list of which is available here.
-The Beta version of the CCQE is always the version offered at each tournament site corresponds to the question set (also called Alpha and Beta) that each tournament is running on.
+The CQE is always offered at tournament sites for the International History Bee and Bowl’s Canadian regional tournaments, a list of which is available here.
+The version of the CQE offered at each tournament site corresponds to the question set (also called Alpha and Beta) that each tournament is running on.
 Click on the dots on the map at www.ihbbcanada.com to see which question set is offered at which tournament (and thus which CQE version will be given there).
-Students may also take either the Alpha or Beta version of the CCQE at their place of study with either a homeschool instructor or teacher proctoring it.
-The CCQE costs $20 if taken in school or with a homeschool proctor; the CCQE costs $10 if taken at an IHBB tournament site; it is free of charge if a teacher or homeschool instructor proctors it.
+Students may also take either the Alpha or Beta version of the CQE at their place of study with either a homeschool instructor or teacher proctoring it.
+The CQE costs $10 if taken at an IHBB tournament site; it is free of charge if a teacher or homeschool instructor proctors it.

-Registration is not required for students to take the CCQE at an IHBB Canada tournament site – they may simply show up at the tournament site and take the Exam there (be sure to arrive at least 15 minutes before the start of the scheduled lunch break)
+Registration is not required for students to take the CQE at an IHBB Canada tournament site – they may simply show up at the tournament site and take the Exam there (be sure to arrive at least 15 minutes before the start of the scheduled lunch break).

-To take the CCQE at a student’s school or with a homeschool instructor, please email firstname.lastname@example.org for further instructions.
+To take the CQE at a student’s school or with a homeschool instructor, please email firstname.lastname@example.org for further instructions.

-Students who take an exam at their school or with a homeschool proctor may only qualify on the basis of finishing in the top half nationally on that version of the Exam (students who take the Exam at a tournament site can also qualify as mentioned, by being in the top half of students in their age division on an Exam at that site), or by reaching the qualifying score for the World Championships.
+Students who take an exam at their school or with a homeschool proctor may qualify on the basis of finishing in the top half in Canada on that version of the Exam (students who take the Exam at a tournament site can also qualify as mentioned, by being in the top half of students in their age division on an Exam at that site), or by reaching the qualifying score for the World Championships.

-An official sample version of the CCQE is available here together with its answer key.
-For further practice resources, see the Resources Page as well as the past Exams on the US Geography Olympiad website here.
-Note that these Exams have more of a focus on the geography of the USA than we will have on the CCQE in Canada.
-Roughly 20% of the questions on the CCQE will focus on Canadian geography; the other questions will focus on the geography of other parts of the world.
+An official sample version of the CQE is available here together with its answer key.
+For further practice resources, see the Resources Page as well as the past Exams on the US Geography Championships website here.
+Note that these Exams have more of a focus on the geography of the USA than we will have on the CQE in Canada.
+Roughly 20% of the questions on the CQE will focus on Canadian geography; the other questions will focus on the geography of other parts of the world.